Mary Lovelace O'Neal: Career

-Mary Lovelace O'Neal's paintings have progressed through different phases over her long career, beginning with loose forms and evolving to more precise patterns.
-O'Neal has received numerous awards and exhibited in many national and international exhibitions throughout her career.
+O'Neal's paintings progressed through different phases over the course of her long career, beginning with loose forms and evolving into more precise patterns.
+O'Neal received numerous awards and exhibited in many national and international exhibitions throughout her career.
 She was invited as resident artist to participate in the international arts festival in Asilah, Morocco, in 1983.
 O'Neal curated an exhibition for the Museo Nacional de Bellas Artes in Santiago, Chile, "17 Artistas Latino y Afro Americanos en USA" in 1991.
 Two years later, she received the Artist En France Award sponsored by the French government and Moet & Chandon.
-In 2005, she was selected to represent Mississippi in the Committees Exhibition at the National Museum of Women in the Arts in Washington, D.C.
+In 2005, she was selected to represent Mississippi in the Committees Exhibition at the National Museum of Women in the Arts in Washington, DC.

-O'Neal started teaching full-time at University of California, Berkeley in 1978.
+O'Neal started teaching full-time at University of California, Berkeley, in 1978.
 In 1985 she became the first African American artist to receive tenure in the department of art, and then appointed in 1999 as the Chair of the Department of Art Practice until her retirement in 2006.
-She has taught at several institutions in the U.S. including the University of Texas at Austin, San Francisco Art Institute, California College of Arts and Crafts, Oakland, California.
-And she has taught internationally at Jorge Tadeo Lozano, Bogota, Colombia.
+She has taught at several institutions in the U.S. including the University of Texas at Austin, San Francisco Art Institute, and the California College of Arts and Crafts in Oakland, California.
+She also taught internationally at the Universidad Jorge Tadeo Lozano, Bogota, Colombia.

 In 1984, O'Neal worked on monotype printmaking with Robert Blackburn at the Robert Blackburn Printmaking Workshop in New York City.
-She enjoyed the process so much and she explored various other printing processes and printed over 200 prints at Blackburn's shop over the years.
+She enjoyed the process and she explored various other printing processes and printed over 200 prints at Blackburn's shop over the years.

-O’Neal's involvement with civil rights movements, and how they are represented in her art, can not be fully understood without mentioning the influence of Stokley Carmichael (O’Neal's former boyfriend) who coined the terms "Black Power" and "Black Panther" meaning "Power to the People".
-O’Neal traces her activism to Stokley, and in an interview with Bomb Magazine, O’Neal recalls how a chance encounter living in Morocco with other printmakers and creatives inspired her famous 1984 series Panthers in my Father’s Palace, a likely homage to her experience being a Mississippi native.
-Akin to O’Neal's experience with abstract layering, she began collecting torn sheets of paper from printmaking studios in the early 1990s, breathing new life into another man's trash- reconstructing waste into experimental collage paintings.
-Along with Toro, who introduced new mediums and experimented with O’Neal, they displayed their original works Troisieme Triennale Mondiale d’Estampes at the Musee d’Art Contemporaine de Chemalieres, France from 1994 to 1997.
+Her involvement with civil rights movements, and how it is represented in her art, cannot be fully understood without mentioning the influence of Stokely Carmichael (O'Neal's onetime boyfriend) who coined the terms "Black Power" and "Black Panther" meaning "Power to the People".
+O'Neal traced her activism to Carmichael, and in an interview with Bomb Magazine, O’Neal recalled how a chance encounter living in Morocco with other printmakers and creatives inspired her 1984 series Panthers in my Father’s Palace, a likely homage to her experience being a Mississippi native.
+Akin to O'Neal's experience with abstract layering, she began collecting torn sheets of paper from printmaking studios in the early 1990s, breathing new life into another man's trash- reconstructing waste into experimental collage paintings.
+Along with Toro, who introduced new mediums and experimented with O'Neal, they displayed their original works at the Triennale Mondiale d’Estampes held at the Musée d'Art Contemporaine de Chemalieres, France.